pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.10 =
+This minor upgrade fixes a small bug in which write-in survey answers were being left out of the "this is what you said" copy-and-paste display.

 = 1.5.9 =
 This minor "clarity" upgrade makes various small improvements to page descriptions, links, buttons, colors, and fonts.
 (Note: If you do not like the new page descriptions, you can hide them on the project options screen.)